have us call you right now.

 SMEs and purpose-driven companies

-Sustainability Managers and CSR Professionals
+Sustainability Managers and CSR/ESG Professionals

 The Excel sheet also serves as a solid foundation for internal reporting, ESG strategy or even CSRD compliance preparation.

-Common mistakes when calculating your CO2 footprint
+Common mistakes when calculating your company carbon footprint

 Incomplete data

-Using outdated emission factors
+Incorrect emission factors

 DOWNLOAD FREE TEMPLATE (CLICK DOWNLOAD)